 They love to binge on Netflix or YouTube.
 They also like to listen to their music on platforms like Spotify, YouTube, and SoundCloud.
 Or listen to audiobooks and podcasts when it suits them.

-Tough competition for the Radio Networks too.
+It’s a tough competition for the Radio Networks, too.

-Same as traditional TV has been losing younger audiences to Netflix, Disney+, Amazon Prime, local Video platforms, and global platforms like YouTube and TikTok.
+Traditional TV has been losing younger audiences to Netflix, Disney+, Amazon Prime, local Video platforms, and global platforms like YouTube and TikTok.

 DISNEY+ AT 100 MILLION PAID SUBS- MARKETING MEDIA KEYNOTE SPEAKER IGOR BEUKER